jrojas9206/jrojas9206.github.io/projects.md

 ---
 ## Introduction

 In this section you will find posts related to the projects I have developed and released.
-My goal is to publish a new project and its documentation every two weeks, usually on weekends, as I am currently working late and cannot complete the posts any faster.
+My goal is to publish a new project every few weeks, and usually on weekends, as I am currently working late and cannot complete the posts any faster.

-Each project will generally be developed as a single package or library in Python, C++, or Java, depending on the flavor of the week.
+Each project will generally be developed as a single package or library in Python, C++, Java, Rust or Go, depending on the flavor of the week.

-The Python projects are structured as follows:
+The Python projects are usually structured as follows:

 ```
 📦repo